-Forwarded header contains information from the reverse proxy servers (load balancers, CDNs, and so on) that would otherwise be altered or lost when a proxy is involved in the path of the request.
+Forwarded request header contains information that may be added by reverse proxy servers (load balancers, CDNs, and so on) that would otherwise be altered or lost when proxy servers are involved in the path of the request.

-This header is used for debugging, statistics, and generating location-dependent content, and by design, it exposes privacy sensitive information, such as the IP address of the client.
+This header is used for debugging, statistics, and generating location-dependent content.
+By design, it exposes privacy sensitive information, such as the IP address of the client.
 Therefore, the user's privacy must be kept in mind when deploying this header.